 Sum It Up

-There you have it, there’s a few different ways to make your ATV exhaust quieter.
+There you have it, there are a few different ways to make your ATV exhaust quieter.
 I would start with inspecting your exhaust and muffler for damage, rust, and cracks to make sure you don’t have a problem before going through the process of suppressing your ATV exhaust.

 In a pinch you could always pack the muffler, but remember, that could lower your airflow which will reduce your engine power or cause problems.